Are you a Good Licensor? Tips to Maximize your Partnership with Licensees

 As a licensor, you have high expectations of your licensees.
 And you should!
 You manage a leading brand and business in your category and should require the highest standards of your licensees.
 In exchange for your leading brand name, you expect licensees to invest in retail relationships, marketing initiatives, expedited commercialization of product, and guaranteed minimum royalties.
 But are you remembering your role in the success of these programs?
 Licensing is a relationship-driven business.
 The most successful programs are partnership driven with licensor and licensee working in coordination.

-Below are helpful tips to ensure you’re getting the most out of your licensing partnerships:
+Below are helpful tips to ensure you’re getting the most out of your licensing partnerships.

 Utilize internal resources to support your licensing programs

 Assigned resources in Brand Management/Marketing, Product Quality, Legal and Finance departments are crucial to the success of your licensing program.
-Some licensors chose to dedicate full-time resources to some of these functions, while other choose part-time resources (.25 or .5 FTE’s) in collaboration with an agent to manage the programs.
+Some licensors chose to dedicate full-time resources to some of these functions, while other choose part-time resources (.25 or .5 FTE’s) in collaboration with a brand licensing agent to manage the programs.
 Whichever path you chose, it is important to note that licensees need access to contacts in each functional area.

 Create a fair deal with terms that incentivize and enable the licensee for growth